robvanderleek/mudslide/README.md

 npx mudslide logout
 ```

+## Different types of recipients

+Muslide supports three types of recipients for sending messages/images/files/etc.:

+1. An international phone number (e.g.: `3161234567890`)
+2. The authenticated user: `me`
+3. A so-called WhatsApp ID, for example a group ID: `123456789-987654321@g.us`

 ## Sending a message to yourself or a phone number

 Using the recipient `me` you can send yourself a test message: